PhillRoyle/how-to-grapql-tutorial/README.md

 ``npm run prisma:fetch``.
 This stuff will be moved into Graphql next.

 ### Hook up to GraphQL

 * create a `context.ts` file to hold out context obj (see [Steps](#Steps)).
 * add that context to `schema.ts` to provide a `contextType`
 * next add the context to the Apollo server in `index.ts` - note that it must be an async function returning the context
 * next, make use of the `context.prisma` stuff in the resolvers (in `Link`)
+* as we're using prisma (MySQL) rather than a text file, changes are now persisted between restarts